szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1150:** Make some weapon categories adjust their baseline damage

-This component makes changes to some weapon categories where I feel a tweak would be valuable or more interesting.
-All of these options are optional and can be turned on and off in the configuration file (all are on by default).
-Here are the changes:
+This component adjusts the base damage of several weapon categories to make them more distinct or viable.
+All changes are enabled by default but can be configured individually.

-- Spears: 1d6 is a little low for spears in my opinion, so now they deal 1d8+bonus, filling the imaginary "gap" of two-handed weapons with damage between staves and halberds.
-This part will also patch Javelins from CamDawg's project Javelin so their dice size also increase by 2.
+- **Spears**: Base damage is increased from 1d6 to 1d8, positioning them between staves and halberds.
+This also affects Javelins from CamDawg's Project Javelin, increasing their damage die by 2.
-- War Hammers: 1d4+1 always felt a little too small and narrow for hammers, so now it will be 1d5+1.
-This doesn't affect special hammers that have double the damage potential, such as Crom Faeyr.
-It also includes Voidhammer +3, which only inflicts magic damage.
-- Ninja-tos, Wakizashis, and Katanas: This will make these inflict now 2d4 for ninja-tos and wakizashis and 2d5 for katanas.
-I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality."
-In practical terms, it just means that these swords will deal more minimum damage compared to long swords and scimitars, and luck bonuses would allow maximum damage dealt with less effort.
-Additionally, it also makes wakizashis a piercing/slashing weapon, since in the real world, they're really more of a slashing weapon anyway though in practical terms it will still keep hitting as piercing most of the time (this change can be disabled or enabled independently).
-- Bastard swords: I never liked that bastard swords were "between long swords and two-handed swords," but there was no max damage difference between long swords and bastard swords.
-So now they're damage-wise actually between both (1d8+1).
-- Two-handed swords: This increases the minimum damage, similar to bastard swords, and will deal 1d9+1 as base.
-Two-handed swords that deal 1d12 base damage will instead deal 2d6.
+- **War Hammers**: Base damage is increased from 1d4+1 to 1d5+1.
+This does not affect special hammers like Crom Faeyr or Voidhammer +3.
+- **Ninja-tos, Wakizashis, and Katanas**: To reflect their reputed quality, these Kara-Turan blades now deal 2d4 (Ninja-tos/Wakizashis) and 2d5 (Katanas) base damage, increasing their minimum damage compared to other swords.
+Additionally, Wakizashis become piercing/slashing weapons (this can be configured separately).
+- **Bastard Swords**: Base damage is increased from 1d8 to 1d8+1, placing them more squarely between long swords and two-handed swords in terms of damage potential.
+- **Two-handed Swords**: Base damage is increased from 1d10 to 1d9+1.
+Swords that originally deal 1d12 will now deal 2d6, raising the minimum damage for all weapons in this category.

 **Component 1361:** Make axes or halberds deal extra damage equal to its base damage on critical hits

-The only difference between axes and swords functionally is the speed factor.
-Axes are 2 points slower than long swords.
-In the case of Halberds, they're one point faster than two-handed swords.
-Speed factor determines how early or late you hit during your turn to attack each round.
-Its significance is debatable, and in my experience it's much more important for backstabbing, to ensure that the first movement of your character when attacking is an actual attack and not something cosmetic.
-To widen the difference between both, axes have the following difference:

-- Melee critical hits for one-handed axes deal extra damage equal to 1d8 + Enchantment (1d10 in the case of two-handed axes and halberds)
+Functionally, the difference between axes and swords is their Speed Factor.
+To create a more meaningful distinction, this component gives axes and halberds a bonus to critical hit damage, inspired by their implementation in *NWN*.

+On a critical hit, affected weapons deal extra damage in a separate damage tick:

+- **One-handed Axes**: 1d8 + Enchantment
+- **Two-handed Axes & Halberds**: 1d10 + Enchantment
-- Ranged critical hits deal extra damage equal to 1d6 + Enchantment
+- **Throwing Axes**: 1d6 + Enchantment

-For example, a critical hit with a +3 sword could deal 20 slashing damage, but if it was an axe, it would deal instead between 24-31 slashing damage (i.e. 20 plus 1d8+3).
-Configuration options are added to modify axes and halberds independently.
+For example, a critical hit with a +3 one-handed axe that deals 20 damage will inflict an additional 1d8+3 damage, for a total of 24-31.
+This component can be configured to affect axes and halberds independently.

-This is conceptually how it works in NWN.
-Axes deal triple critical damage.
-That would be absurd in the context of BG's health pools, but it provides regardless a bonus.
-Skull breaker!

 **Component 1362:** Make maces, clubs, and hammers damage the target's AC temporarily based on enchantment level

-This component adds a concept present in various games to maces and hammers, which is that armor is (or becomes) less effective when hit by them.
-This is true in BG in the sense that non-clothing armors are generally set, with a few exceptions, to be easier to hit with blunt weapons, but it doesn't apply to the numerous and the vast majority of creatures that don't use an actual armor item.

-The Armor Class debuff is mild and the power of it depends on the enchantment level of the weapon.
-It applies only to maces, clubs, and hammers, and lasts 12 seconds, which is refreshed each hit with no save allowed.
-Lower-level debuffs cannot override higher level debuffs.
-For example, if you have a character applying a -3 debuff with a +4 club, another character with a +1 mace will not remove the previous one.
-That is, the more powerful takes precedence.

-- +0,+1: -1 Armor Class debuff for 2 rounds
-- +2,+3: -2 Armor Class debuff for 2 rounds
-- +4,+5: -3 Armor Class debuff for 2 rounds
+This component introduces the concept that blunt weapons are effective at damaging armor.
+While most armors in the game already have penalties against blunt weapons, this tweak extends a similar effect to creatures with natural armor.

+Maces, clubs, and hammers will apply a non-stacking Armor Class debuff on hit.
+The effect lasts for 2 rounds, is refreshed with each hit, and does not allow a saving throw.
+More powerful debuffs will always override weaker ones.

+- **+0, +1**: -1 AC
+- **+2, +3**: -2 AC
+- **+4, +5**: -3 AC
-- +6: -4 Armor Class debuff for 2 rounds
+- **+6**: -4 AC

-Overall this should provide a mild tactical advantage when having at least one of your party members wielding these blunt weapons.
-This applies to enemies wielding these weapons too, so be warned.
+This provides a tactical advantage when using blunt weapons, but be aware that enemies wielding these weapons will also benefit from this effect.

-There's also a component that makes this effect only work on creatures that are not wearing armor, as you could think that the overall lessened effectiveness of most armors against blunt weapons is already enough.
-So this means it will work, for example, against dragons and umber hulks, but not against a regular fighter wearing plate mail.
-This is **disabled** by default, but you can enable it in the configuration file.
+An optional setting in the configuration file can restrict this effect to only apply to creatures without wearable armor (e.g., dragons, umber hulks).
+This option is **disabled** by default.

 **Component 1435:** Make Darts have a speed factor of 0 and extend the range to 30 ft